funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

 ## TypeScript Typings

 This guide will be shown in `js` but all the same rules apply for vue `ts` projects.
 Make sure you use all the typings supplied in the `SDK`.
 As the `SDK` is exposed on the window object, you should use the window object supplied by the `SDK`.
 This extends the `Window` object as well, so you can use it for standard window calls.
-This will give you full compile time errors on your wallet integration.
+This will give you full compile time errors on your Wallet integration.

 ```ts
 import window from '@funfair-tech/wallet-sdk/window';
 ```

-## Vue package
+## Vue Package

-We have created a vue package component library this package holds components you can use to hook the wallet into a vue app easier.
+We have created a Vue package component library.
+This package holds components you can use to hook the Wallet into a Vue app more easily.
 A full code integration example can be seen [here](https://github.com/funfair-tech/wallet-vue-integration-sample-js)

 :::: tabs :options="{ useUrlFragment: false }"